 The Surf Coast Cultural Centre will incorporate new and expanded homes for Torquay Library, the Australian National Surfing Museum, Torquay Visitor Information Centre and Surfing Victoria while integrating with an upgraded Multi Arts Facility.

 The centre will provide a new and invigorating hub for one of Australia’s most creative regional communities and a place for lifelong learning and social connections, while celebrating the region’s First Nations cultural history and surfing heritage.

 The National Wool Museum is being transformed into a ‘museum of the future’ which will honour the extraordinary story of the region’s manufacturing and industrial impact on global markets, and offer a vibrant centre to showcase the region’s rich and growing creative industries.

 Since 2001, the Potato Shed has been a highly utilised and well-loved arts and cultural centre servicing the fast-growing community of the Bellarine and visitors to the region.
 With rapid population growth, the venue is in high demand and overdue for expansion and redevelopment.

 What G21 wants

-- $30 million for the Surf Coast Cultural Facility and Library (Stage 1).
+- $30 million for the Surf Coast Cultural Centre (Stage 1).